pashaAbri/FinanceOps/_mts_prompts/mts_synthesizer.md

 • Include a paragraph explaining the upstream and downstream models

 **Functional Form / Processing Logic:**
-Synthesize the results from `model_step_documentation.md` and `model_workflow_summary.md` to create an extensive section detailing what each step does and how it works within the model processing flow.
-Use step documentation for detailed step information and workflow summary to understand how the steps are tied together.
+Synthesize the results from multiple `model_step_documentation_X.md` files (one for each step) and `model_workflow_summary.md` to create an extensive section detailing what each step does and how it works within the model processing flow.
+Use individual step documentation files for detailed step information and workflow summary to understand how the steps are tied together.
 • Provide comprehensive explanation of each step's functionality and implementation
 • Detail how each step contributes to the overall model workflow
+• Include any mathematical formulas or expressions available for each step from the step documentation, using proper Markdown formatting:
+  - For inline math: use `$formula$` syntax (e.g., `$y = mx + b$`)
+  - For block/display math: use `$$formula$$` syntax on separate lines
+  - Ensure clear spacing around formulas and proper variable naming
+  - Use descriptive text before and after formulas to explain their purpose
 • Ensure the explanation properly addresses the order of the steps and the processing logic flows coherently

-**Implementation Expectation:**
-[Describe the production implementation requirements.]

 **Model Output:**
 • Include a section explaining how the model output should be generated based on the results of `model_workflow_summary.md`.
 • Keep the output description short, approximately 50-100 words

+**Implementation Expectation:**
+• Leave this section as a placeholder - do not populate with content from other prompts
+• Output should only contain: "[Describe the production implementation requirements.]"

 **Emulator:**
+• Leave this section as a placeholder - do not populate with content from other prompts
-[The emulator should provide the correct output along with the expected range and variability.]
+• Output should only contain: "[The emulator should provide the correct output along with the expected range and variability.]"

 **Reconciliation Between Development and Production:**
+• Leave this section as a placeholder - do not populate with content from other prompts
-[Applies in cases where the development code differs from the production code, or the development environment differs from the production environment.]
+• Output should only contain: "[Applies in cases where the development code differs from the production code, or the development environment differs from the production environment.]"

 **MTS Version Control:**
+• Leave this section as a placeholder - do not populate with content from other prompts
-[Maintain a version control log for historical record and alignment with the model change record as well as its corresponding model application / EUC implementation change record.]
+• Output should only contain: "[Maintain a version control log for historical record and alignment with the model change record as well as its corresponding model application / EUC implementation change record.]"

 ## Expected Output Format